 In our post on the UK’s wartime Utility Furniture Scheme we noted that the formal and material reduction, the simplification of construction and visual and physical lightness of the furniture were a consequence of the privations of war rather than any ideological position, if a state of affairs the proponents of a more reduced, functionalist-formalist understanding of design saw as advancing their position.

-Shaping everyday life! indicate one can understand the development of design in the DDR in a similar vein.
-Not that we’d compare the privations of Wartime Britain with the DDR; however, insofar as formal and functional developments in the DDR were more often than not initiated, more or less, as a component of economic and political policies, rather than arising as a response to the consequences of such, one can argue that the developments of design in DDR were largely dictated, if developed freely by designers who were keen to move in such directions and thus gladly accepted the opportunities as and when they arose.
+Shaping everyday life! indicates one can understand the development of design in the DDR in a similar vein.
+Not that we’d compare the privations of Wartime Britain with the DDR; however, one can argue that while the developments of design in DDR were, largely, when not exclusively, dictated by prevailing economic and political realities, they were also developed freely by designers who were keen to move in such directions and thus gladly accepted the opportunities as and when they arose.

 In his book Swedish Design.
 An Ethnography the American anthropologist Keith M. Murphy quotes from an interview with Cilla Robach, a design curator at Stockholm’s National Museum, in which she notes that when visitors view the Swedish design timeline presentation many respond with a, “Oh that cup, my grandmother had that one” or “Oh, remember these chairs when they came out?”6